CSamuelLents/az-packer-terraform-demo/README.md

 ## Getting Started

-This assumes you have installed and configured the required dependencies, listed below.
+The following assumes you've installed and configured required dependencies, listed [below](#dependencies).

-1. Clone this repository
+1. Clone the repository
 2. Create an Azure resource group for your Packer image and infrastructure
 3. Deploy an (optional) Azure Policy requiring resource tags
 4. Build and deploy the Packer image
 5. Import your resource group using the Terraform CLI
-6. Deploy your Azure infrastructure using Terraform
+6. Deploy the infrastructure using Terraform

 ## Dependencies